Simulating Rust's Self keyword via generics in Java

 symbol: method clone()

-default methods are not allowed to override Object
+default methods are not allowed to override Object's methods.

 This limitation causes compilation of the following code